 Can I come watch?

-Perv.
-JK.
 You can come to showcases, competitions, performances.
 Not to classes.
 Soz.
 If you’re lucky, sometimes Sardegna Pole Dance Fitness in Olbia does pole classes on the beach.
-That’ll be as much as you will be able to see.

 The Existential Questions